0xAX/linux-insides/Concepts/initcall.md

 }
 ```

-If this is not familiar for you, you can know more about [linkers](https://en.wikipedia.org/wiki/Linker_%28computing%29) in the special [part](https://0xax.gitbooks.io/linux-insides/content/Misc/linkers.html) of this book.
+If you are not familiar with this then you can know more about [linkers](https://en.wikipedia.org/wiki/Linker_%28computing%29) in the special [part](https://0xax.gitbooks.io/linux-insides/content/Misc/linkers.html) of this book.

-As we just saw, the `do_initcall_level` function takes one parameter - level of `initcall` and does two following things: First of all this function parses the `initcall_command_line` which is copy of usual kernel [command line](https://www.kernel.org/doc/Documentation/kernel-parameters.txt) which may contain parameters for modules with the `parse_args` function from the [kernel/params.c](https://github.com/torvalds/linux/blob/master/kernel/params.c) source code file and call the `do_on_initcall` function for each level:
+As we just saw, the `do_initcall_level` function takes one parameter - level of `initcall` and does following two things: First of all this function parses the `initcall_command_line` which is copy of usual kernel [command line](https://www.kernel.org/doc/Documentation/kernel-parameters.txt) which may contain parameters for modules with the `parse_args` function from the [kernel/params.c](https://github.com/torvalds/linux/blob/master/kernel/params.c) source code file and call the `do_on_initcall` function for each level:

 ```C
 for (fn = initcall_levels[level]; fn < initcall_levels[level+1]; fn++)
 		do_one_initcall(*fn);
 ```

-The `do_on_initcall` does all main job for us.
+The `do_on_initcall` does  main job for us.
 As we may see, this function takes one parameter which represent `initcall` callback function and does the call of the given callback:

 ```C
 int __init_or_module do_one_initcall(initcall_t fn)